Example Opening Statements

 - Maryland Wrongful Death Statute: take a look at Maryland law

-- Moot Court Advice: how to use these transcripts to make your mock trial work for you
+- Moot Court Advice: how to use these templates to make your moot court mock trial work for you

 - Contact Us with a question or comment